RateMyDIY/Docs/Architecture.md

   * What problems does this solution solve for this specific project?
   * What are the drawbacks of using this solution over alternatives?
 * Prisma for interfacing with the databaseand for persisting the aforementioned data.
   * What problems does this solution solve for this specific project?
+      * Prisma is a type safe system for accessing the database, which is predicated upon ORM’s.
   * What are the drawbacks of using this solution over alternatives?
 * Nodemailer
   * What problems does this solution solve for this specific project?